Xiaomingzzhang/bouncing-convex-bodies/README.md

 # Numerical simulations of bouncing convex bodies
+Numerical simulations for the paper: Integrability and chaos in the bouncing convex body model.

-## Verification of the formulas of the lowest point when rotating the ellipse and the eccentricity circle:
+## Verification of the formulas of the lowest point when rotating the ellipse and the eccentricity disk:
 Mathematica code for ellipse:
 ```mathematica
 With[{a = 2, b = 1},